kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/flow4chatapp.png)

-After the http request node, insert a new function node between the http request node and the template node to handle the retrieved data.
-In the function node, enter "ai comment" in the name field and then paste the following code.
+Insert a new function node between the http request node and the template node to handle the retrieved data.
+In the function node, enter "ai comment" in the name field, and then paste the following code.

 ```
 var tmp = flow.get('data') || [];